feijoes/Freelance-works/Python/README.md

 ## PDF-image-to-text
   A program that open all pdfs files in a folder , read text in image, and trasform to a pdf text with a tk interface to seach for a specify word in the pdf text

+## Tienda
+  Django app for see products of a market